KHC Fourth Annual Conference

 Communities are looking to key healthcare stakeholders to help find solutions.
 Yet, many organizations do not feel armed with the knowledge to successfully address the mental health of their employees, patients, members, and citizens.
-Join the KHC’s 2018 annual conference to learn the latest evidenced-based approaches, best practices, and successful models of addressing mental health issues and substance use disorders.
+Attend the KHC 2018 annual conference to learn the latest evidenced-based approaches, best practices, and successful models of addressing mental health issues and substance use disorders.

 - DATE: March 14, 2018

 - LOCATION: The Olmsted, 3701 Frankfort Ave, Louisville KY 40207

 - TIME: 7:15 a.m. breakfast, 8:00 – 3:30 p.m. conference

 - TARGET AUDIENCE: All healthcare stakeholders including providers, plans, employers, labor unions, government, non-profits, pharmaceuticals, and anyone interested in healthcare

 - FLYER: 2018 KHC Annual Conference Flyer

 Non-Members – $299